Myself in the Riser Argo float lab at University of Washington (credit: Dennis Wise)

 • January 2021: I was selected for a three-year term as the APECS representative to the Southern Ocean Observing System (SOOS) Weddell Sea–Dronning Maud Land Regional Working Group.
 The RWG is a multinational body that aims to coordinate observations and science in this interesting region of the Southern Ocean.

 • December 2020: Katy Christensen and I finished co-teaching OCEAN 215, an introductory Python data analysis course.
 We adopted a flipped, virtual format and redesigned the course to incorporate a variety of evidence-based teaching practices.
-Our course website can be accessed at this link; all recorded lessons and other materials are available for reuse.
+Our course website can be accessed at this link.
+All recorded lessons and other materials are available for reuse.

 • May 2020: A new paper led by Lauren von Berg at Princeton and Channing Prend at SIO, titled “Weddell Sea phytoplankton blooms modulated by sea ice variability and polynya formation,” is now out in Geophysical Research Letters.
 For more details on our study, see Research.